mineo/gocaa/README.md

 [Cover Art Archive](https://coverartarchive.org) from Go.

 ## Installation
-To get the latest stable version, user
+To get the latest stable version, use

 	go get gopkg.in/mineo/gocaa.v1